What is audit?

 Where can I find information on my council’s performance?

-Where can I find information on my health board’s performance?
+Where can I find information on the performance of my health board or college?

 How do I complain about a public organisation?

-Issues should be raised first with the organisation that you are concerned about – they will often have a complaints process that you can use.
+Issues should be raised first with the organisation that you are concerned about.

 The Auditor General is appointed by the Crown and is independent.
 She can make recommendations to audited bodies, including the Scottish Government, and she reports to the Scottish Parliament.
 The Accounts Commission can make recommendations to audited bodies, including the Scottish Government.
-It can also hold hearings, although it is extremely unusual for it to do so.
+It can also hold public hearings, although this is rare.

 Is your work publicly available?